paxful/sdk-js/README.md

 const myOffers = await paxfulApi.invoke("/paxful/v1/offer/all", { type: 'sell' });
 ```

-**NB!** For client-credentials flow we recommend implementing a credentials storage and configuring SDK to use it.
+**NB!** Before going to production with you application you need to implement and start using credentials storage,
-For more details, please see `Persistence` section below.
+please refer to `Persistence` section below for more details.

 ### Authorization Code Grant Flow